 This 2.2-mile trail is a moderate one, taking you through a forested landscape dotted with gigantic limestone boulders, caves, and mossy cliffs.

 This is one of my favorite places in the park to take photos!
 It looks different in every season.

 2. Visit Brandywine Falls

-This 65-foot-tall waterfall is easy to reach from a nice parking area via a wooden boardwalk, and is great to see in every season.
-(Autumn so far is probably my favorite!)
+This 65-foot-tall waterfall is easy to reach from a large parking area via a wooden boardwalk, and is great to see in every season.

 3. Bike the Ohio & Erie Canal Towpath Trail